PHOENIXxXTM/Renamer-Discord-Bot/README.md

 # 💬 Example Commands
 Command	Description

-!renameall <newname>	Changes every member’s nickname to the given name !resetnames	Removes all nicknames (resets to original usernames)
+!add_prefix [prefix]	- Changes every member’s nickname to the given name

+!remove_all_nicknames -	Removes all nicknames (resets to original usernames)

 # 🧠 Use Cases

 Rebranding your community or event